 The Dinosaur ride takes guests on a research expedition back in time when Dinosaurs roamed the Earth.

-Along the way, guests encounter some of Earth’s most incredible creatures- Triceratops, Stegosaurus, Tyrannosaurus Rex while running for their life as they try to escape an impending meteor strike !
+Along the way, guests encounter some of Earth’s most incredible creatures- Triceratops, Stegosaurus, and Tyrannosaurus Rex while running for their lives as they try to escape an impending meteor strike!

 12. Expedition Everest (Animal Kingdom)

 Expedition Everest is a rollercoaster that takes guests on a thrilling journey up the Himalayan Mountains to search for the elusive Yeti.

 While on the hunt, the train climbs up the mountain and takes a steep drop into the snow-covered mountain terrain after a close encounter with the beast.

 13. TEST Track (EPCOT)